gleneivey/wontomedia/deploy/install-testing/README.markdown

 This directory contains scripts (shell, Perl, and Ruby) used for testing the installation of WontoMedia on a clean/minimal Linux system.
-They have been used on Ubuntu 9.04, and are written assuming the presence of the Debian package manager `apt-get`.
+They have been used on Ubuntu 9.04 through 10.10, and are written assuming the presence of the Debian package manager `apt-get`.
 The scripts whose names begin "wm_*" are intended to be executed on the test target (the system being installed on), with the other scripts being run on your development system (where your WontoMedia Git repository is located) to allow the target to install from your local development version of WontoMedia.

 Note that the wm_* scripts can *also* be used for the initial installation and configuration of your development system.
 Their